 Over time, the hospital and healthcare facilities have evolved in an ad-hoc way to fast accommodate growing and changing healthcare needs.
 This has meant that the site has been developed on a piecemeal basis, with some of the newer buildings and extensions of poor design quality.

-Going forward, we believe that this site has the opportunity to deliver an exciting family of buildings supporting a number of different uses, including:
+We believe the site has the opportunity to deliver an exciting family of building, supporting a number of different uses, including: